jdmerryman88/Worldwide_Satellite_Analysis/README.md

 How many satellites are launched per year?
 Launches per contractor for the top 10 Contractors worldwide?

-This project was completed by Justin Merryman, Tamey Washington, Raven Washington, Imran Zalov.
+This project was completed by Justin Merryman, Tamey Washington, Raven Washington.